NOAA-ORR-ERD/WebGnomeClient/doc/fate_exercises/full_run_through.rst

   #.
 Click Scenario Settings
   #.
 Give the incident a name -- anything you like
   #.
 Set the start time: If you are going to use data from a specific time, this is important.
 Otherwise, you can use an time to start -- it defaults to today.
-Note that GNOME is not time-zone aware -- all input need to be in the same timezone.
+Note that WebGNOME is not time-zone aware -- all input need to be in the same timezone.
   #.
 Set the model duration to 3 - 5 days
   #.
 Click Save